Cervical screening and HPV

 Using barriers during sex (such as condoms during vaginal, anal and oral sex and dams placed over a vulva or anus during oral sex), can reduce the chances of HPV being passed.
 However, because barriers do not cover the whole genital-anal region, they do not provide complete protection.
 The best protection against HPV is the vaccine.

 The HPV Vaccine: The HPV is the world’s first anti-cancer vaccine.
-It includes two shots if you start before the age of 19 or three if you start later.
+It includes two shots i.
 It is most recommended for those under age 26, men who have sex with other men, transgender and HIV positive folks and those who have had an abnormal pap test.
 Because we can get HPV throughout our sexual lives, there can also be benefit for anyone to get it, even if they don’t fit into these categories.

 The HPV vaccine is provided free to students in grade 6 in BC.
 If you are under 19, but did not get it in school, then it is still covered by your BC medical insurance (Care Card).
 If you get your first shot before the age of 19, the second shot will be covered until your 26th birthday.
 If you are covered with your Care Card, then you can go to a Public Health Unit to get the vaccine for free.
 You can find the one closest to you at: immunizebc.ca/finder